CRNA Schools in Oregon: 2026 Guide

 Last updated: May 2026 | Researched and reviewed by Daniel Etheridge, CRNA

-Oregon has one accredited path to becoming a Certified Registered Nurse Anesthetist, and it sits inside the state’s only academic health center.
-If you are a critical care RN in Portland, Eugene, Bend, or anywhere else in the Pacific Northwest planning your CRNA application, this guide covers the program you have access to in-state, what Oregon CRNAs actually earn, and how Oregon licensure works after you finish school.
+If you are a critical care RN in Portland, Eugene, Bend, or anywhere else in the Pacific Northwest planning your CRNA application, this guide covers both in-state programs, what Oregon CRNAs actually earn, and how Oregon licensure works after you finish school.

 Accredited CRNA Programs in Oregon